anillava1999/Movie-Recommendation-System/README.md

 Project output demo Link: [https://mrs-campusx.herokuapp.com]

 ## Overview
-Recommendation Engine created as an AI module integrated with mobile app to recommend movies with help content, Developed these POC for to get experience real time projects and Created API using Streamlit Framework and Deployed to the Heroku Cloud platform
+Recommendation Engine created as an AI module integrated with mobile app to recommend movies with help of content, Developed these POC for to get experience real time projects and Created API using Streamlit Framework and Deployed to the Heroku Cloud platform

 ## Motivation
 What to do when you are at home due to this pandemic situation?
 I started to learn Machine Learning model to get most out of it.
 I came to know mathematics behind all supervised models and unspurervised models.
 Finally it is important to work on application (real world application) to actually make a difference.
 To get a experience you have to work thats the reason to perform my favourable work done.